cneverett/Diplodocus.jl/docs/src/Tutorials/overview.md

 - [Tutorial 3: Synchrotron Emissions](@ref)
 - [Tutorial 4: Synchrotron Self Compton with Pair Production](@ref)

-::: warning
+::: info

 These tutorials only cover systems which are homogenous in space.
 Tutorials covering spatial variation are in development

 :::